22. After Adam had been driven out of the garden, he began to till the

 Q. How old was Lamech when Adam died?

-A. Lamech, the ninth from Adam (including Abel), and father of Noah, was fifty-six years old when Adam died.
+A. Lamech, the ninth from Adam (including Abel), and father of Noah,

 Q. How old was Methuselah?